-ARC 572/ART 582Research in ArchitectureThis course is an advanced pro-seminar that will examine the spatial histories and representational forms of the modern city.
-Students will read architectural, urban and theoretical texts and conduct individual research on how spatial theory affects the manner in which cities and architectural forms have been written about, envisioned and built.
+ARC 572/ART 582Research in ArchitectureThis course is an advanced pro-seminar that examines the spatial histories and representational forms of the modern city and advanced technologies.
+Students read architectural, urban and theoretical texts and conduct individual research on how spatial theory and technological advances affects the manner in which cities and architectural forms have been written about, envisioned and built.

 ARC 588Dynamical Logics in ArchitectureThis course is designed as a workshop in architecture derived from material logics.
 Students will engage in a series of intensive design projects organized around exploring the new implications of the relationship of the part to the whole, force integration, analogue modeling, mass customization, the generic, etc. Ultimately, each project will work through the architectural performance of the complex interplay between material organization, program and form.
 The primary emphasis of the course will be the development of individual design/research projects, supplemented by background readings.